Terms and Conditions of Use for the Online Community Voice – Let’s talk Mobility

 6 Granting of incentives

 Your participation in and membership of the Online Community is voluntary.
-Kantar can grant rewards or reimbursement of expenses or offer contests (jointly referred to in the following as “Incentives”) on a case by case basis, but shall not owe any payment for your participation in the Online Community and in particular for the content you post.
+Kantar can grant rewards or reimbursement of expenses or offer contests (jointly referred to in the following as “Incentives”) on a case by case basis, but at no time will owe any payment for your participation in the Online Community and in particular for the content you post.
 Kantar shall not assume any obligations in connection with the payment of tax on any Incentives granted to you.
 You yourself shall be responsible for paying tax on the Incentives or income you receive from Kantar as part of the Online Community.

 7 Limitation on liability